 On execution of the bond, the procedure of Provisional assessment is completed and the supplier can supply the goods or services or both and pay the tax at the rate or on the value that has been indicated in the order in FORM GST ASMT-04.

-7. What is the time period for finalization of provisional assessment?
+7. What is the time period for the finalization of provisional assessment in GST?

 A provisional assessment shall be finalized within a period not exceeding six months from the date of issuance of order in FORM GST ASMT-04.
 The Asst.
 Commissioner/Dy.
 Commissioner of Central Tax will issue a notice in FORM GST ASMT-06, calling for information and records required for finalization of assessment and shall issue a final assessment order, specifying the amount payable by the registered person or the amount refundable, if any, in FORM GST ASMT-07.